WorkUp

 Putting it all together...

 With insights from research, the audit, and user personas, my team began the design process.
-We began with a thorough analysis of Workup's current AI Interview feature, sorting key issues into three problem groups.
+We began with a thorough analysis of Workup's current AI Interview feature.

 Problem Group 1